carbynestack/carbynestack/enhancements/0049-end-user-authentication.md

 endpoint is to be used here.

 ### Exposing Endpoints

+Existing Istio gateways, virtual services, and destination rules have to be updated to enable end-user authentication for Amphora and Ephemeral.
+The basics of how to do this are described [here][istio-end-user-authenticaion].

 Istio virtual services and destination rules are created for the Kratos and Hydra public APIs.
 Host names are set according to the values specified in the